dotlang/language/README.md

 `return 1 if x`

 ### Exclusive resource
+???
+Note that using `=` for resources (like threads or files) will not create new resource.
+Just create new variables pointing to the same resource.

  every tuple that embeds `ExclusiveResource` is treated like an exclusive resource.
 If some data type represents a resource which needs to be handled only by one function or thread at time, it's type must embed with `ExclusiveResource` (for example file handle, db connection, network socket, ...).
 These types are not supposed to be shared because of their inherent mutability.
 This protocol has a single `dispose` function to release the resource.
 These types have some properties which are enforced by the compiler: